Franck Ribéry

-He is currently in charge as a technical collaborator of Italian Serie B club Salernitana, which was also his final club as a player.

 Early life

 In a certain way this accident helped me.
 As a child it motivated me.
 God gave me this difference.
 The scars are part of me, and people will just have to take me the way I am.

 — —Ribéry commenting on the car accident he suffered in 1985 aged two years old.

-Ribéry was born on 7 April 1983 in Boulogne-sur-Mer, Pas-de-Calais and raised in a low-income neighbourhood on the fringes of the city.
+Franck Henry Pierre Ribéry was born on 7 April 1983 in Boulogne-sur-Mer, Pas-de-Calais, and raised in a low-income neighbourhood on the fringes of the city.
 When he was two years old, he and his family were involved in a car accident in his hometown, colliding with a lorry; he suffered serious facial injuries that resulted in more than one hundred stitches and which left two long scars down the right side of his face, and another across his brows.
 Prior to joining Stade Brestois in 2003, he worked as a construction worker with his father, which Ribéry referred to as a "learning experience".